AP FACT CHECK: Biden overstates his record on COVID vaccine

 Even so, the plan set the stage for an acceleration of vaccinations that did not happen solely because Biden “went out and bought everything I could do.”

+THE FACTS: Yes, Jill Biden has been to the border but not, as he implies, as the eyes and ears of a president consumed with crises.

+She wasn’t first lady and he wasn’t president when she went to Brownsville, Texas, in December 2019 and walked across to Matamoros, Mexico, to hand out Christmas meals and toys to the families of asylum seekers and witness their living conditions.

 Seitz reported from Columbus, Ohio.
-David Klepper in Providence, Rhode Island, contributed to this report.
+Darlene Superville in Washington and David Klepper in Providence, Rhode Island, contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.